 Nov 4, 2019: Hemp industry in New Mexico growing like a weed.
 Learn how the hemp industry in New Mexico is expanding, faster than authorities ever expected.

-New Mexico Farmers Marketing Association: Although not specifically a hemp/CBD organization, the New Mexico FMA does hold a 2-day hemp workshop to educate farmers.
+- New Mexico Farmers Marketing Association: Although not specifically a hemp/CBD organization, the New Mexico FMA does hold a 2-day hemp workshop to educate farmers.
+Join this organization here.

 - Educate the public about the exceptional attributes of hemp products.